aoijs/documentation/guide/extras/sharding.md

 })
 ```

-{% hint style="danger" %}
-Sharding can lead to high ping/response time and depending your host, can use a lot of memory and disk space.
+> ❗ Sharding can lead to high ping/response time and depending your host, can use a lot of memory and disk space.
-{% endhint %}